Appointments may be made by calling the surgery on 0121 270 0015 from 8am Monday-Friday and 9am Saturday and Sunday, or via online booking.

 Telephone Assessment (Triage)

-A triage physician is available for advice and minor illness appointments.
+A triage physician is available for advice and minor illness appointments (only available Monday to Friday)

 If you do not need an appointment but need some advice, the doctor or triage physician may be able to speak to you on the phone.
-Please call the reception after 10am Monday-Friday and the doctor or physician will endeavour to ring you back.
+Please call the reception before 3pm Monday-Friday and the doctor or physician will endeavour to ring you back.

 In a number of cases it might be worth considering an appointment with a practice nurse rather than a doctor.
 Practice nurses are qualified to deal with many ailments and you may be seen more quickly.